zafarze/Portfolio/Readme.md

 # Portfolio site was created by me)))
-## The is was created with html css language
+## The page was created with html css language